andykswong/mugl/README.md

 ```

 ### 2. Running on React Native Mobile Apps via expo-gl
 `mugl` is compatible with [expo-gl](https://docs.expo.dev/versions/latest/sdk/gl-view/) for 3D rendering on Expo / React Native mobile apps.
-Below is the setup required to use `mugl` with `expo-gl`:
+Below is the setup required to use `mugl` with `expo-gl` (source code of the full example can be found [here](./packages/examples-native/)):

 ```javascript
 import React from 'react';